 Especially if they also have the hurtful habit of talking about wanting a beard (ie; a heterosexual passing partner) to do public facing companionship things with instead of me.
 Yeah, that happened and it hurt like hell.

 I need to feel like my partners are not afraid or ashamed of being with me, and part of that includes being a visible part of their life to at least some degree.
-I want partners who are proud to show me off, take me out, and celebrate the awesomeness that is me.
+I want partners who are proud to introduce me to their friends and/or family, take me out, and celebrate the awesomeness that is me.

 Going into a never ending, fear and shame based closet at 33-years-old, after having escaped my own through so much personal growth and pain in order to get to this place of self-acceptance, self awareness, and emotional honesty and love, is just not something that I can do again.